AMooney2019/Task-Time-Scoring/README.md

 5. Replace the 'FakeTaskTimeData.csv' with the name of your file.
 Be sure to include the '' around the entire file name and the '.csv' extension!

-6. At the bottom of the script, find the line "scores = df['Column_Name_To_Score']".
+6. At the bottom of the script, find the line "scores = df['TT_1']".
 Copy the column name from your file and paste it into the brackets.
 Be sure to include '' surrounding the column name.

 7. Run the script.
 A set of descriptive statistics and the confidence interval for the scored values should appear in the Output panel.